 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

 The term "polypill" describes a pill that contains a combination of several medications commonly used to treat heart disease and high blood pressure.
-Doctors aren't sure what exact combination of medications should be included in a polypill.
-It's thought that low doses of each of these medications could be effective:
+Doctors aren't yet sure what the best combination of medications is for the polypill.
+It will probably include low doses of these medications: